pratsgl/BakupK8sClusterWithEtcd/etcdbackupNrestore.md

+# How to backup Live Deployments on K8s Cluster using ETCD & restore deployments during disaster event

 Scenario :

 For OS patch update , Sysadmin need to reboot K8s Master Server as scheduled activity & they anticipate low risk of any data loss.